These Carne Asada Tacos are the best Mexican street tacos on the internet with a delicious citrusy steak marinade that’s so easy to make!

 Steak marinade

-- Striploin steak – I like using sirloin but you can use any cut of beef with a small amount of marbling like ribeye or skirt steak.
+- Striploin steak – I like using sirloin but you can use any cut of beef with a small amount of marbling like ribeye, skirt steak or flank steak.

 - Olive oil – use any other high-smoke-point oil like avocado, peanut or coconut oil.
 Melted ghee would also work.

-- Orange juice – freshly squeezed orange juice is best but bottled orange juice will also work.
+- Orange juice – freshly squeezed orange juice has the best flavor, but bottled orange juice will also work.

 - Soy sauce – use low-sodium soy sauce, coconut aminos or tamari instead.

-- Chili powder – make your own chili powder using a blend of paprika, cumin, garlic powder, onion powder, oregano and cayenne.
+- Chili powder – make your own chili powder using a blend of spices including paprika, cumin, garlic powder, onion powder, oregano and cayenne.

 - Cumin – coriander is the best substitute for cumin.